All Open A.S. Positions

 No items found

-Finance and Business Committee - (No Openings)
+Finance and Business Committee - (1 Open Position)

 Finance Board is the financial arm of the association.
 It is responsible for all "unbiased" budget allocations of AS monies and implementation.
 In addition, Finance Board will be responsible for approving all travel and entertainment of its favorite AS entities unless otherwise noted.
 Senate, via the approval of Finance Board minutes, must approve all motions made by Finance Board.